Pylons/pyramid/docs/narr/urldispatch.rst

   The `route name
   <http://routes.groovie.org/manual.html#route-name>`_,
   e.g. ``myroute``.

-view_name
+This attribute is required.

+view

-  The :mod:`repoze.bfg` :term:`view name` that should be looked up when this route matches a URL.
+  The Python dotted-path name to a function that will be used as a view callable when this route matches. e.g. ``mypackage.views.my_view``.
+This attribute is required.

+permission

+  The permission name required to invoke the view. e.g. ``edit``. (see :ref:`using_security_with_urldispatch` for more information about permissions).

 factory

-  The Python dotted-path name to a function that will generate a :mod:`repoze.bfg` context object when this route matches.
+  The Python dotted-path name to a function that will generate a :mod:`repoze.bfg` context object when this route matches. e.g. ``mypackage.models.MyFactoryClass``.
 By default, a ``repoze.bfg.urldispatch.DefaultRoutesContext`` object will be constructed if a factory is not provided.

-provides

-  One or more Python-dotted path names to :term:`interface` objects that the context should be decorated with when it's constructed (allowing it to be found by a particular view lookup).

 encoding